insiyamullamitha/novel-nook/README.md

 ## Improvements 📈

-- 🔍 **Advanced Search:** Implement advanced search functionality, enabling users to search for books by both genre and title for a more refined search experience
+- 🔍 **Advanced Search:** Implement advanced search functionality, enabling users to filter books by genre and other characteristics for a more refined search experience
 - 👤 **Admin User Role:** Introduce an admin user role with special privileges, such as managing book listings, user accounts, and monitoring reviews
-- 📚 **Wishlist Feature:** Add a wishlist feature, allowing users to save and track books they are interested in purchasing later
 - 📰 **News and Updates:** Create a section for news and updates, keeping users informed about new arrivals, promotions, and platform enhancements, perhaps tailored based on their wishlist and orders
 - 💬 **Chat Support:** Integrate a chat support system for users to get assistance and information in real-time
 - 📱 **Mobile Optimisation:** Enhance the user experience by implementing responsive design and optimising the mobile interface for smoother navigation and improved functionality on various devices
+- 💰 **Discount Codes and Sales:** Introduce discount codes periodic sales events to boost user engagement and drive sales